Rate limiting rules

 Rate limiting rules allow you to define rate limits for requests matching an expression, and the action to perform when those rate limits are reached.

-The expression specifies the criteria you are matching traffic on using the Rules language.
-The action specifies what to perform when there is a match for the rule and any additional conditions are met.
+- An that specifies what to perform when there is a match for the rule and any additional conditions are met.
 In the case of rate limiting rules, the action occurs when the rate reaches the specified limit.

 Besides these two parameters, rate limiting rules require the following additional parameters: